 Gender dysphoria may not be a prompt for substance abuse, though the stress related to the diagnosis can contribute to a variety of addictive and risky behaviors.
 Depression often leads to the desire to self-medicate and improve one’s mood and self-confidence through short-term tactics, which is why alcohol and drug use is high among people with depression.
 Gender dysphoria patients may suffer from depression and search for acceptance and a way to fit in.

-People with gender dysphoria are likely to be tempted by substance use as a quick solution to experience the feelings they desire.
-The use of drugs or alcohol may give them temporary feelings of comfort and normalcy due to the effects of the substance.
-When the individual realizes this is the only time they are not concerned about their gender discomforts, the person might become psychologically dependent on the substance and the volume and frequency of substance abuse may increase.
+People with gender dysphoria are likely to be tempted to use substances as a way to mask uncomfortable feelings.
+If an individual realizes this is the only time they are not concerned about their gender identity, they might become psychologically dependent on the substance and the volume and frequency of substance abuse may increase.

-Treatment usually involves developing strategies to avoid substance use, making positive lifestyle changes, finding new hobbies, relying on the support of loved ones and developing action plans to avoid recurrence of use.
+Treatment for co-occurring gender dysphoria and substance abuse usually involves making positive lifestyle changes, finding new hobbies, relying on the support of loved ones and developing action plans to avoid recurrence of use.

 If you or a loved one needs help or assistance in substance use treatment, The Recovery Village can help.
 Individuals who have gender dysphoria and have started abusing drugs or alcohol as a coping mechanism should seek medical assistance to treat for their addiction.